RoryDataScience/RegressionModels/README.md

 # RegressionModels
 Data Science Procedures for Regression Models
+There are various kinds of regression techniques available to make predictions.
+These techniques are mostly driven by three metrics (number of independent variables, type of dependent variables and shape of regression line)

+What are the types of Regressions?
+- Linear Regression
+- Logistic Regression
+- Polynomial Regression: In this regression technique, the best fit line is not a straight line.
+It is rather a curve that fits into the data points.
+- Stepwise Regression:  Basically fits the regression model by adding/dropping co-variates one at a time based on a specified criterion.
+Forward starts with most significant predictor in the model and adds variable for each step.
+Backward elimination starts with all predictors in the model and removes the least significant variable for each step
+- Ridge Regression
+- Lasso Regression
+- ElasticNet Regression

+Features of Regression Models
+There must be linear relationship between independent and dependent variables Multiple regression suffers from multicollinearity, autocorrelation, heteroskedasticity.
+Linear Regression is very sensitive to Outliers.
+It can terribly affect the regression line and eventually the forecasted values.
+Multicollinearity can increase the variance of the coefficient estimates and make the estimates very sensitive to minor changes in the model.
+The result is that the coefficient estimates are unstable
+In case of multiple independent variables, we can go with forward selection, backward elimination and step wise approach for selection of most significant independent variables.
+It is generally good to normalise the features for regression - Anything from the Gaussian family will be underpinned by the normality assumption

 ## Project Title
 Application of Regression models to predict maximum temperature - Lasso & Ridge Regression